DanielBMarkham/Info-Ops/manuscript/chapter10.md

 As it turns out, this grid is where the *real* details of Supplementals happen.

 Behavior "B" is making hamburgers.
 Aside from the flowchart/Activity Diagram that we'd use to make hamburgers, what other things are important to think about while we make them?
-The grid shows "1" and "3", that is "Always be responsive to the our customers", and "Never make the customer wait"
+The grid shows "1" and "3".
+That is "Always be responsive to the our customers", and "Never make the customer wait".

 So when we make hamburgers we need to be responsive to the customers, make what they ask for, and never make them wait -- make the burgers quickly.
 If we were writing a process manual, we'd add even more detail here, explaining exactly what the supplementals meant.
 (Never making them wait means that no burger should take longer than 60 seconds to cook, and 30 seconds to prepare and wrap.)